SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Trending.md

 # Troubleshooting - Trending

 > [!NOTE]
+>
+> - This page is currently still being developed.
+The content is not yet optimized and may not yet be fully accurate.
-> If you need more info on how to execute any of the steps below or you have feedback, feel free to reach out to support.data-insights@skyline.be.
-We also encourage you to [contribute](https://docs.dataminer.services/CONTRIBUTING.html) to the docs yourself and earn some DevOps points!
+> - If you need more information on how to execute any of the steps below, feel free to reach out to [support.data-insights@skyline.be](mailto:support.data-insights@skyline.be).
+> - You can leave feedback using the [*issues* feature](xref:contributing#reporting-an-issue), or [propose a change](xref:contributing).

 ## Trending